FHA Loans in DC, Maryland, and Virginia: The Ultimate Guide to Low-Down-Payment Homeownership (2026)

 Local Market Insights

 The DMV and Baltimore areas are hotspots for first-time and credit-flexible buyers, with FHA loans powering affordable entry amid high prices ($590K median in Baltimore, $750K in DC Metro).
-But local twists—like bidding wars in Fairfax vs. steadier inventory in Prince George's County—shape success.
-FHA faces similar hurdles as VA in competitive spots due to appraisal contingencies, yet 2025's rebalancing (more inventory, forgiving sellers) is boosting FHA wins.
+But local twists, like bidding wars in Fairfax vs. steadier inventory in Prince George's County, shape success.
+FHA faces similar hurdles as VA in competitive spots due to appraisal contingencies, yet 2026's rebalancing (more inventory, forgiving sellers) is boosting FHA wins.

-Our area covers Washington, DC and Baltimore MSAs, traditionally very different markets.
-For years, DC, Northern Virginia, and Montgomery County saw multiple bids on nearly every home, making FHA a challenge—sellers favored conventional for waived contingencies and quicker closes.
-They want certainty and top price for their families.
+Our area covers Washington, DC, and Baltimore MSAs, traditionally very different markets.
+For years, DC, Northern Virginia, and Montgomery County saw multiple bids on nearly every home, making FHA a challenge as sellers favored conventional for waived contingencies and quicker closes.
+They want certainty and the top price for their families.

 Pandemic years flipped Baltimore to match DC's frenzy, hurting FHA buyers.
 But Realtors there, used to FHA success, helped more FHA buyers close than in DC Metro.